adityaviolin824/LeadFoundry-AI-vDKM/README.md

 - Tavily when MCP returns insufficient results
 - SERP API for Google Maps and place-level signals

+Search providers are dynamically selected with graceful fallback.

+---

 ### 4.2 Structuring and normalization
-A strict LLM structuring agent:
+A strict LLM-based structuring layer:
-- Converts raw agent output into the LeadList schema
+- Converts raw agent output into a fixed LeadList schema
-- Fills missing fields with "unknown"
+- Fills missing fields with `"unknown"`
 - Validates emails, phone numbers, and URLs
-- Rejects malformed JSON and retries
+- Rejects malformed JSON and retries safely
 - Guarantees deterministic output shape

+No downstream stage ever consumes unvalidated data.

+---

 ### 4.3 Full error isolation and strong exception handling
-The research layer has resilient exception handling:
+The research layer is designed for safe degradation:
 - Individual agent failures do not stop the run
 - Exceptions are captured as structured error objects
-- Partial results are still preserved
+- Partial results are preserved
-- Async tasks isolate failures instead of propagating them
+- Async task boundaries prevent cascading failures
-- Pipeline continues to the next query unless cancellation is requested
+- The pipeline proceeds unless explicitly cancelled

-The goal is stability and safe degradation, not forced success.
+The goal is stability, not forced success.

 ---

-## 5. Consolidation and Raw Storage
+## 5. Consolidation and raw storage
 After all queries complete:
-- Leads are appended to a consolidated JSON file
+- Leads are appended into a consolidated JSON file
-- Deduplication is deferred to downstream stages
+- Deduplication is intentionally deferred
 - Atomic writes guarantee crash-safe persistence
-- Backups prevent overwriting valid data
+- Backups prevent accidental overwrite
-- Invalid or partial writes never corrupt the file
+- Invalid writes never corrupt existing data

+Raw data is preserved exactly as produced.

 ---

-## 6. Downstream Processing (external stage)
+## 6. Downstream processing and delivery
-A dedicated second stage performs:
+A dedicated downstream stage performs:
 - deduplication
 - contact completeness scoring
 - ranking
 - Excel export

+This stage can be triggered:
+- manually via API
+- automatically when email delivery is enabled

+When an email is provided:
+- research → finalize → email delivery happens automatically
+- Excel is attached if available
+- graceful fallback sends HTML-only email if Excel generation fails
+- delivery status is persisted per run

-The research layer focuses solely on producing consistent raw data.
+The research layer remains purely data-focused.

 ---

 ## One sentence summary
-Async-first, multi-run pipeline with run ID isolation, MCP-powered research agents, strict LLM structuring, atomic JSON persistence, and robust exception handling for safe partial completion even when upstream tools fail.
+Async-first, multi-run lead research system with run-level isolation, MCP-powered agents, strict LLM structuring, atomic persistence, automatic email delivery, and robust failure containment that guarantees safe partial completion under real-world conditions.